-The Westmoreland is lending seven works to this exhibition and is the closing venue for this traveling exhibition, after presentations at the High Museum of Art, Atlanta (20 August 2021 to 11 December 2021), and the Brandywine River Museum of Art (28 May to 5 September 2022).
+The Westmoreland is the closing venue for this traveling exhibition, after presentations at the High Museum of Art, Atlanta (20 August 2021 to 11 December 2021), and the Brandywine River Museum of Art (28 May to 5 September 2022).
 The Westmoreland presentation overlaps with Pittsburgh’s John Kane: The Life & Art of an American Workman (on view through 8 January 2023) at the Senator John Heinz History Center, as well as American Perspectives: Stories from the American Folk Art Museum Collection at The Frick Pittsburgh (15 October 2022 to 8 January 2023).

-Gatecrashers: The Rise of the Self-Taught Artist in America is organized by the High Museum of Art, Atlanta.
+Gatecrashers: The Rise of the Self-Taught Artist in America is curated by Katherine Jentleson and organized by the High Museum of Art, Atlanta.

 This project is supported in part by an award from the National Endowment for the Arts and The Dorothea and Leo Rabkin Foundation.